 My data isn't being displayed on my PWSweather.com page even though it looks like I'm sending and its on other sites.

 Most often we find a station isn't even trying to connect to our server to send data.
 These items most often correct the issue.
 Note that once you make a change its a good idea to shut down and restart the software, as some settings only load when the program starts.

 - Make sure your device or software directly supports sending data to PWSweather.com.
-Your station ID and password needs to be entered in a section for PWSweather, WeatherForYou, HAMweather or some combination of these.
+Your station ID and password needs to be entered in a section for AerisWeather or PWSweather or the previous names of HAMweather / WeatherForYou.
 While most do, not all devices or software have added the capability to send data to PWSweather.com.

 - Make sure your PWSweather.com station ID and password are entered correctly in your software or device.

 - Passwords can have ONLY letters and numbers, no punctuation or special characters are allowed.
 If it does please click on 'Profile' in the top menu bar and change it to one that only has letters and numbers.

 - Passwords are cAsE sensitive.
 It needs to be entered exactly as you enter it to login to PWSweather.com.

 - Do not 'cut and paste' your station ID or password into your software.
 Some software will only save your information properly if you manually type it into the software.
 (Thanks to Gary at KTXNORTH9 for finding this and letting us know)